nkrasn/g_man/COMMANDS.md

+Run any of these commands, and the most recently posted video will be edited.
+Videos can be a link (youtube, twitter, and discord supported) or a direct upload.

-Some commands may be listed as having multiple names, this means you can call the command in multiple ways.<br>
+Some commands may be listed as having multiple names, this means they are the same command.<br>
-Example: `!saturate 5` can also be sent as `!saturation 5`<br><br>
+Example: `!saturate 5` is the same as `!saturation 5`<br><br>

 # Bitrate
 | Command | Format | Min/Max Values | Description | Examples |
 | --- | --- | --- | --- | --- |